moshehoff/FamilyHistory/content/pages/about.md

 If there is an error in the information or if a piece of information is missing, please feel free to contact me at [moshe.hoffman@gmail.com](mailto:moshe.hoffman@gmail.com).

-## Work in Progress

-This website is currently under active development, both technologically and content-wise.
-We are continuously working on:
-- Improving the technical infrastructure and user experience
-- Adding extended biographies and historical content
-- Digitizing and uploading family documents and photographs
-- Expanding the genealogical data

 ## Contributing

 Family members who are interested in contributing are warmly welcomed!
 If you would like to: